DawidPerkowskiGit/ExchangeCurrencyApp_DP/README.md

 exchange rates in JSON format.
 The application automatically builds and deploys with every push to the repository using Render.
 Docker containers are used for the deployment process.
 Hosted on Render's free plan.

+## Key features

+- REST API JSON backend application for currency exchange
+- Users have to register an account to get API KEY
+- Limit of 20 API calls per day
+- Fetching latest currency exchange rates of all currencies
+- Currency conversion
+- Fetching historical exchange rates reaching as far to 1999-01-04
+- Fetching currencies and countries/other locations where tey can be used in

 ## Technologies

 Java 17, Spring 6, Spring Boot, Spring Web, Spring Data, Spring Security, PostgresSQL 15, Maven, Docker, Git, JUnit,